 This course introduces the student to beginning knowledge of nursing practice.
 Health and Illness concepts included in this course across the lifespan are: Assessment, Health, Wellness and Illness, and Nutrition.
-Prerequisite: NURS 171 with a minimum grade of C and NURS 115 with a minimum grade of C and NURS 181 with a minimum grade of C.
+Prerequisite: NURS 171, NURS 115 and NURS 181 with a minimum grade of C.

 This course introduces the student to beginning knowledge of nursing practice.
 Health and Illness concepts included in this course are: Sexuality, Reproduction, and Development.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 115 with a minimum grade of C and NURS 181 with a minimum grade of C and NURS 191 with a minimum grade of C and NURS 153 with a minimum grade of C; and either NURS 101 with a minimum grade of C or both NURS 171 with a minimum grade of C and NURS 172 with a minimum grade of C.
+Prerequisite: NURS 115, NURS 181, NURS 191 and NURS 153 with a minimum grade of C; and either NURS 101 with a minimum grade of C or both NURS 171 and NURS 172 with a minimum grade of C.

 This course introduces the student to beginning knowledge of nursing practice.
 Health and illness concepts included in this course are: Stress and Coping, Comfort, Self, Grief and Loss, Mobility, and Sensory Perception.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 173 with a minimum grade of C and NURS 116 with a minimum grade of C and NURS 154 with a minimum grade of C.
+Prerequisite: NURS 173, NURS 116 and NURS 154 with a minimum grade of C.

 This course introduces the student to intermediate knowledge of nursing practice.
 Health and Illness concepts included in this course are: Fluid and Electrolytes, Acid-Base Balance, Inflammation, Tissue Integrity, and Infection.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 116 with a minimum grade of C and NURS 192 with a minimum grade of C and NURS 182 with a minimum grade of C and NURS 102 with a minimum grade of C or both NURS 173 with a minimum grade of C and NURS 174 with a minimum grade of C.
+Prerequisite: NURS 116, NURS 154, NURS 192 and NURS 182 with a minimum grade of C; and either NURS 102 with a minimum grade of C or both NURS 173 and NURS 174 with a minimum grade of C.